bkeepers/git-history/article.md

 	7bb9109 first draft of amend section
 	667f8c9 Add README

-Take note of the commit that needs fixed up.
-Both the typos were from commit `7bb9109`, first draft of amend section.
+Take note of the commit that needs to be fixed up.
+Both of the typos were from commit `7bb9109`, "first draft of amend section".
 Start the rebase at the revision before:

 	$ git rebase -i 7bb9109^